Top 10 Rules of Table Tennis

 - Hitting the ball twice in a row

 If the ball hits the opponent without touching the table prior, that is a point lost for not hitting the table.
 The ball can also be hit around the net for a point as long as it still touches the opponent’s side of the table, however this is highly skilled.

 When serving the ball, it must first bounce on the server’s side and then over the net completely before bouncing again on the opponent’s side of the table.
 There is no required action of serving diagonally, only bounce on the server’s side prior.
 This is only with serving during play if a ball you hit lands on your side first, that is immediately a point for the other team.

 5. Tossing The Ball In The Air

 The server must, with an open palm, toss the ping pong ball at least 6 inches (or about 16 cm) in the air prior to serving.
 The open palm prevents serving the ball with a lot of spin.
 Tossing it in the air at this height also prevents servers from serving straight out of their hand and catching their opponent off guard.
 After tossing the ball in the air the server must lower their free hand out of the way to ensure the opponent can see the ball to return it.

 6. Let Serves

 A let serve occurs on a serve that hits the net, but still goes over to the opponent's side.
 This results in no point for either player,and essentially functions as a do over for the server.
 This was established to ensure the returner has a chance to return the ball.
 This can only occur during a serve, not during actual play.

 7. Switching Servers

-Players switch off which one serves every two points.
-This was changed at the same time games stopped being played to 21, but instead 11.
+Players typically switch off who serves every two points.
+This was changed at the same time games stopped being played to 21, but instead to 11.
 This rule was made to reflect the new shortness of the games.
 This also places a heavy emphasis on being able to serve effectively, but still maintaining a strong range of other skills involved in the sport.